borkdude/blog/posts/babashka-cli.md

 ``` clojure
 (def ^:private cli-opts {:coerce {:port :long}})
 ```

+although that could have been left out since numbers are auto-coerced.

 The `-main` function simply defers to the clojure `exec` API function (intended for `-X` usage) with the parsed arguments: